vmg/redcarpet/README.markdown

 that does mean that Redcarpet 2 is not backwards-compatible with the 1.X versions.

-Redcarpet is powered by the [Sundown](https://www.github.com/vmg/sundown) library.
+Redcarpet is based on the [Sundown](https://www.github.com/vmg/sundown) library.
 You might want to find out more about Sundown to see what makes this Ruby library so awesome.